sethbergman/Chrome-Developer-Channel/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## Deployment

+This app was deployed with [Firebase](https://console.firebase.google.com/).
+It also utilizes Docker for containerization and dev/prod parity for future iterations.